 Teachable also offers discounts when paying subscriptions yearly.

-All plans include unlimited video and course player, courses, free hosting, and paid hosting.
+All plans include unlimited video and the course player, courses, free hosting, and paid hosting.
 In addition, they come with secure payment integration processing, student management, and lecture comments.

 In addition, you can create basic quizzes, and there are no fees, even zero transaction fees for free courses.